 HVAC Mechanics

-HVAC mechanics working on air handling units, duct systems, and plenums at Olathe USD 233 facilities may have been exposed to duct wrap insulation and equipment insulation products — including materials bearing trade names such as Aircell — disturbed during filter changes and duct modifications.
-W.R.
-Grace spray-applied insulation products, including Monokote, allegedly present in mechanical rooms are alleged to have shed fibers when disturbed.
+HVAC mechanics working on air handling units, duct systems, and plenums at Olathe USD 233 facilities may have been exposed to duct wrap insulation and equipment insulation products — including materials bearing trade names such as pipe insulation — disturbed during filter changes and duct modifications. spray-applied insulation products, including spray-applied fireproofing, allegedly present in mechanical rooms are alleged to have shed fibers when disturbed.
 HVAC tradesmen from the Kansas City metro area frequently rotated between school district work and service contracts at commercial and light industrial facilities, accumulating exposure across multiple job sites throughout their careers.

 HVAC mechanics who worked at Olathe USD 233 and have since been diagnosed with an asbestos disease should treat the two-year deadline under K.S.A. § 60-513 as an immediate priority — not a future consideration.